Enoch Light: Career

 Light's early career in the United States had him leading orchestras on recordings and in dance halls, hotels, and theaters for about 10 years.
 His work was interrupted for two years while he recovered from a head-on automobile collision.
 When he was ready to resume his career, the big-band era had ended, and he turned to the business side of recorded music.

 Light is credited with being one of the first musicians to go to extreme lengths to create high-quality recordings that took full advantage of the technical capabilities of home audio equipment of the late 1950s and early 1960s, particularly stereo effects that bounced the sounds between the right and left channels (often described as "Ping-pong recording"), which had huge influence on the whole concept of multi-track recording that would become commonplace in the ensuing years.
 Doing so, he arranged his musicians in ways to produce the kinds of recorded sounds he wished to achieve, even completely isolating various groups of them from each other in the recording studio.
 The first of the albums produced for Command Records, Persuasive Percussion, became one of the first big-hit LP discs based solely on retail sales.
 Light's music received little or no airplay on the radio, because AM radio, the standard of the day, was monaural and had very poor fidelity.
 Light went on to release several albums in the Persuasive Percussion series, as well as a Command test record.

-The album covers were generally designed with abstract, minimalist artwork that stood out boldly from other album covers.
-These pieces were usually the work of Josef Albers.
-Light was so interested in the sound of his music that he would include lengthy prose describing each song's sounds.
-In order to fit all of his descriptions on to the album sleeve, he doubled the size of the sleeve but enabled it to fold like a book, thus popularizing the gatefold packaging format.
-The gatefold sleeve became extremely popular in later decades, and was used on albums such as The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band.

 Enoch Light released myriad albums in various genres of music under a variety of names during the late 1950s and early 1960s.
 Some were released under Grand Award Records, which he founded in 1955.
 He founded Command Records in 1959.
 ABC-Paramount Records acquired the Light family of labels in October 1959.
 Light stayed on to manage and handle A&R.